-We had a total of 33,128,593 ordinary shares outstanding as of April 22, 2021.
-Subject to any contractual restrictions under the lock-up agreements entered into in connection with our initial public offering, if our existing shareholders sell substantial amounts of ordinary shares in the public market, or the market perceives that such sales may occur, the market price of our ordinary shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
+We had a total of 33,151,881 ordinary shares outstanding as of March 10, 2022.
+If our existing shareholders sell substantial amounts of ordinary shares in the public market, or the market perceives that such sales may occur, the market price of our ordinary shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.